anki/cozmo-python-sdk/docs/source/tutorial-beginner.rst

 ..

   a. ``robot.turn_in_place`` directs Cozmo to turn in place.
   b. ``(degrees(90))`` sets how far he turns in relation to where he is.
 Cozmo's initial position is assumed to be 0 degrees; he will turn 90 degrees, or directly to his left.
-The number of degrees goes from 0 - 180, where 0 will not move him and 179.99 moves him in almost a semi-circle going anti-clockwise.
+The number of degrees goes from 0 - 180, where 0 will not move him and 179.99 moves him in almost a semi-circle going counter-clockwise.
 To make Cozmo turn clockwise, enter a negative number.
 For example, entering -90 makes Cozmo turn 90 degrees to the right.
   c. ``wait_for_completed()`` makes sure Cozmo completes his turn before performing his next action.

 5. Next, type in: